-1.1 Children with a Statement of Special Educational Needs/ Educational, Health and Care Plan (EHCP) naming St Clement's will always be admitted.

-1.2 A looked-after child (see note 1), and child who was looked after, but ceased to be so because they were adopted or, immediately after being looked after, became subject to a residence order or special guardianship order.

-1.3 A child (or a parent-see note 2) who have exceptional medical or social needs that make it essential for a child to attend St Clement's rather than any other.
+- 1.1 Children with a Statement of Special Educational Needs/ Educational, Health and Care Plan (EHCP) naming St Clement's will always be admitted. - 1.2 A looked-after child (see note 2), and child who was looked after, but ceased to be so because they were adopted or, immediately after being looked after, became subject to a residence order or special guardianship order. - 1.3 A child (or a parent) who have exceptional medical or social needs that make it essential for a child to attend St Clement's rather than any other.
 These needs must be fully supported by written evidence from the appropriate professional person involved with the family.
-(See Note 3)

-1.4.
-A child with a sibling (see Note 4) already on roll at St Clement's at the time of application and who is expected still to be in attendance at the time of entry to the school.

-1.5 Children whose parents have made an application on denominational grounds, defined as anybody whose parent regularly attends a local Church of England Parish Church.
+(See Note 3) - 1.4.
+A child with a sibling (see Note 5) already on roll at St Clement's at the time of application and who is expected still to be in attendance at the time of entry to the school. - 1.5 Children whose parents have made an application on denominational grounds, defined as anybody whose parent regularly attends a local Church of England Parish Church.
 We define regular as meaning once a month for a twelve month period and this will be confirmed by a letter from the minister.
-Local means a Church within the Parish of Aston and Nechells.

-1.6 Children whose parents have made an application on denominational grounds, defined as anybody whose parent regularly attends any other Church of England Church.
-We define regular as meaning once a month for a twelve month period and this will be confirmed by a letter from the minister.

-1.7 Children whose parents have made an application on denominational grounds defined as anybody whose parent regularly attends any other Christian denomination (defined as a Church who are members of Churches together in England or the Evangelical Alliance).
-We define regular as meaning once a month for a twelve month period and this will be confirmed by a letter from the minister.
+Local means a Church within the Parish of Aston and Nechells. - 1.6 Children whose parents have made an application on denominational grounds, defined as anybody whose parent regularly attends any other Church of England Church.
+We define regular as meaning once a month for a twelve month period and this will be confirmed by a letter from the minister. - 1.7 Children whose parents have made an application on denominational grounds defined as anybody whose parent regularly attends any other Christian denomination (defined as a Church who are members of Churches together in England or the Evangelical Alliance).
+We define regular as meaning once a month for a twelve month period and this will be confirmed by a letter from the minister. - 1.8.

-1.8.
 All other children.

+Note 1: By parent, we mean both natural parents, or any person who, although not a natural parent, has parental responsibility for a child; or any person who, although not a natural parent, has care of a child.
+If you are in any doubt, please contact the academy for advice.

-Note 1: By a "looked-after child" we mean one in the care of a local authority or being provided with accommodation by a local authority in the exercise of its social services function.
+Note 2: By a "looked-after child" we mean one in the care of a local authority or being provided with accommodation by a local authority in the exercise of its social services function.
 Adoption orders come under the terms of the Adoption and Children Act 2002, Section 46.
 A 'residence order' is one settling the arrangements to be made as to the person with whom the child is to live (Children Act 1989, Section 8).
 A 'special guardianship order' is one appointing one or more individuals to be a child's special guardian/s (Children Act 1989, Section 14A).
 Applications under this criterion must be accompanied by evidence to show that the child is looked after or was previously looked after (e.g. a copy of the adoption, residence or special guardianship order).